The EMH

 • Year of Establishment: 1992

-• Members: 53
+• Members: 27

-Poland, Portugal, Spain, Sweden, The Netherlands, United Kingdom).
+• Countries: 12 (Belgium, Denmark, Estonia, Germany, Italy, Lithuania, Norway, Portugal, Spain, Sweden, The Netherlands, United Kingdom).

 • Affiliations: EMH expands its reach and collaborates in common causes through membership with the Association of the Maritime Museums of the Mediterranean (AMMM), Europa Nostra, the International Congress of Maritime Museums (ICMM) and the European Committee for the Elaboration of Standards in the Field of Inland Navigation (CESNI) as an approved organization.